nrb171/aospre-gui/docs/instructions.md

     - `Clear/Leg/Row` will delete the entire row of the selected cell.
     - `Refresh/Selection` will refresh the selected cells with the current data in the table.
 Since there are three pairs of data in the table (start x+y, end x+y, and leg time+heading), you can clear one pair of the data, change any of the other two pairs, and then refresh the table to recalculate the missing pair.
     - `Add new Leg` will add a new row of `NaN`s to the table.
 The user can then manually input the data for the new leg.
 If there is an empty row at the end of the table and the user begins to manually draw a new path, the program will automatically fill in the table with the new path data.
+- [C8](./images/flight-planning-1.png) shows the outline of the target selected in the [Interactive Target Planner (C1)](./images/flight-planning-1.png) tab.
+The target will be shown as a thin contour on the map for each target.
+- Lastly, [C9–C11](./images/flight-planning-1.png) controls the time deformation of the flight path.
+These are described in more detail in the [Adding background motion to the flight planning/target acquisitions](#adding-background-motion-to-the-flight-planningtarget-acquisitions) section.
 ## Automated flight planning
 The automated flight planning tool allows the user to iteratively plan optimized flight paths through a given simulation.
 These are based on how well the flight path observes the target and how safe the flight path is to travel.
 ### Target selection application